 Applying Neutral Conditioner

 Neutral conditioner plays a key role in loosening the surface tension of leather.
 Use a soft, clean cloth to apply a pea-sized amount in small, circular motions across the upper of the shoe.
-Do not over-apply, as this can clog the pores of the leather and affect its breathability.
-This gentle conditioning technique makes the fibers more flexible and less likely to crack or blister when pressure is applied.
+Do not overapply, as this can clog the leather's pores and reduce its breathability.
+This gentle conditioning technique makes the fibers more flexible and less likely to crack or blister under pressure.
 For those seeking to learn how to soften leather shoes, proper conditioning is the most effective first step.

 Conditioning Tips for Different Leathers